itayshaish06/OS-BGU/Assignment 1/README.md

 # Operating Systems - Assignment 1

-**Course:** Operating Systems (202.1.3031)
+**Course:** BGU Operating Systems

 **Semester:** Spring 2024
-**Instructors:** Ido Ben-Yair, Eldar Zrihen

 ## Overview

 This assignment is part of the Operating Systems course at Ben-Gurion University and focuses on system calls, scheduling, and process management using the xv6 teaching OS.
-The tasks include compiling and running xv6, creating system calls, and modifying the scheduler to implement CPU affinity and load balancing.

 ## Tasks